Şefiqa Gaspıralı: Women's rights activist and politician

 Turkic women living in the Russian Empire were excluded from social, political, cultural and economic life, neglected and deprived of education. Şefiqa was one of the pioneers to start a women's movement under these adverse conditions.
 All her life, Şefiqa Gaspıralı struggled with her schools, organizations and political participation efforts for the awakening of Turkic women, about which not many people cared.

 Şefiqa became one of the first deputies of the short-lived First Crimean Congress of the Crimean People's Republic in 1917, with her recognition during her term as the editor-in-chief of themagazine Alem-i Nisvan.
 She also participated in the All-Muslims of Russia Congress within the Crimean delegation convened in Moscow.

 Şefiqa Gaspıralı aimed to make Turkic women equal legally, socially and culturally in a male-dominated understanding of administration and society in all respects.

 Crimea had two advantages over other regions for the socio-cultural and political development of Turkic women: First, it was the birthplace of the innovation and modernization movement initiated by İsmail Gaspıralı.
 Secondly, compared to the Caucasus and Turkestan, Crimean women suffered less from polygamy and veiling.
-However, when the 1917 Revolution began, due to the absence of a unifying female leader, there was no other women's organization other than the Taze Hayat Cemiyet ("Fresh Life Society") in Yalta. İsmail Gaspıralı's efforts against the narrow-minded people, who were against the full and equal participation of women in social and political life, yielded results, albeit slowly, but in order to achieve real success with the support of the society, he needed a female leader, even leaders, who could influence the masses in the way of "women's organization" was needed.
+However, when the 1917 Revolution began, due to the absence of a unifying female leader, there was no other women's organization other than the Taze Hayat Cemiyet ("Fresh Life Society") in Yalta. İsmail Gaspıralı's efforts against the narrow-minded people, who were against the full and equal participation of women in social and political life, yielded results, albeit slowly, but to achieve real success with the support of the society, he needed a female leader, even leaders, who could influence the masses in the way of "women's organization" was needed.

 Intellectual women and teachers were working in the central organization of women's committees. Şefiqa Gaspıralı was the chief among them.
 She was trying to encourage women to increase their activities by making contacts.
 In addition to her, especially İlhamiye Toktar, Ayşe İshak and Hatice Avcı were the names working on this path.
 Bakhchysarai and Akmescit (Simferopol) branches of these committees were personally led by Şefiqa Gaspıralı.
 Another duty of Gaspıralı was her membership in the City Council of Bakhchysarai, she was elected..
 During this period, she was nominated for the mayor of Bakhchysarai, but he rejected the candidacy due to the intensity of her work.

 Leaving Crimea for Azerbaijan

 In 1919, Şefiqa Gaspıralı fled under the threat of death from Crimea to Azerbaijan with her two young children.
 Two years later, the Azerbaijan Democratic Republic was occupied by the Red Army.
-Her husband, Prime Minister of Azerbaijan Nasib bey Yusifbeyli (in office: 14 April 1919 - 1 April 1920) was shot dead on 31 May 1920.
+Her husband, Prime Minister of Azerbaijan Nasib bey Yusifbeyli (in office: 14 April 1919 – 1 April 1920) was shot dead on 31 May 1920.
 Memduh Şevket (Esendal), the Baku representative of the Grand National Assembly of Turkey, extends a helping hand to Şefiqa Gaspıralı, who has to escape death for the second time.